albabmoran/exam_rank_02/README.md

 - Memory management
 - Algorithmic thinking under time constraints

-The code is written to match the **exam environment**, where the priority is correctness, efficiency, and speed rather than strict adherence to the 42 Norm.
+The code is written to match the **exam environment**, where strict adherence to the 42 Norm is not a priority.

 ---